w6150197/Annette_Bazan_AI_Portfolio/README.md

 Purpose

 The goal of this portfolio is to document my progress as I continue developing my skills in machine learning, AI development, and data-driven problem solving.
 It also serves as a foundation for future projects, research, and professional growth.
+(Deep Learning files were too big I had to put pull them)